LuisValgoi/pipefy-react-beautiful-dnd/README.md

 - `react-icons`: to use icons in the app (includes material-icons, font-awesome, ionicals, etc).

+- `uuid`: to generate unique ids;

+- `react-beautiful-dnd`: to use the drag and drop within the cards;

+# Notes Drag'nDrop (react-beautiful-dnd)

+- `DragDropContext`: provider so the drag and drop can work.

+- `onDragEnd`: only Required.
+The trigger when ends the dragging.

+- `Droppable`: where actual drag and drop will happen.

+- `Draggable`: where it lets you move the dragging item to another element.

 # Notes CSS

 - `box-sizing: border-box;`: to not extrapolate the element's height and width.